-Search engines like Google put a lot of emphasis on mobile-optimized websites, and this trend will continue as we become more and more reliant on portable technology.
+Search engines like Google put a lot of emphasis on mobile-optimized websites, and this trend will continue as we become more reliant on portable technology.

 The good news is that if you have a WordPress website, numerous plugins are available that can help you better optimize your website for smartphones and tablets without a lot of technical know-how.

-Just be sure not to get too carried away with the number of plugins you decide to use since if you install too many, you run the risk of ruining your site’s performance, which is the very thing you are trying to optimize.
+Just be sure not to get too carried away with the number of plugins you decide to use.
+If you install too many, you run the risk of ruining your site’s performance — the very thing you are trying to optimize.

-Pro Tip: To aid in this checks and balances, before I install a new plugin, I like to check WPEngines list of disallowed plugins.
+Pro Tip: To aid in these checks and balances, before I install a new plugin, I like to check WPEngines’ list of disallowed plugins.